WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 Cody walked out, his arm covered in ice packs.
 He entered the ring.
 Lesnar fended off his one-armed attack easily and applied a nasty Kimura lock.
 Lesnar yelled, “Wanna fight me?
 Fight me!
 Fight!”
 He then snapped his arm and let go.
 Cody writhed in pain on the mat as Lesnar stood over him and smiled.
 Lesnar then stomped on his forearm, put on his cowboy hat, and left. [c]

 -They replayed Lesnar snapping Cody’s arm.
 Graves said things look bleak regarding Saturday’s scheduled match.
 They showed Cody being tended to during the break.
 Graves praised Cody’s guts but said Cody pushed things too far and paid the price.
-Patrick said they’d pass along an updates on Cody’s condition throughout the course of the show.
+Patrick said they’d pass along updates on Cody’s condition throughout the course of the show.

 (3) ALPHA ACADEMY (Otis & Chad Gable w/Maxxine Dupree) vs. THE VIKING RAIDERS (w/Valhalla)